 In the AIM psychology track, you spend each morning on Boston University’s Charles River Campus attending seminars that immerse you in psychology coursework and help you develop important research skills.
 You also gain exposure to the career paths available to those majoring in psychology.
 In the afternoons, you work in teams to design and carry out your own experiments under the supervision of Boston University instructors.
 You and your team members collect and analyze data in the field, as research psychologists typically do.
 At the end of the three weeks, you will present the findings of your experiments to your peers and other members of the BU community.

 - Learn research design and data collection

-- Perform data analysis and gain experience with statistical software
+- Perform data analysis and create impactful visualizations

 - Attend presentations of on-going, cutting-edge research by BU faculty and professionals